Retired Army Capt. Sam Brown mounts 2nd bid for US Senate in Nevada after losing GOP primary in 2022

 Rosen, a first-term moderate in a presidential battleground state, is one of Republicans' top targets in 2024.
 Democrats are facing a challenging 2024 Senate map, where they must defend incumbents not only in red states — Montana, Ohio and West Virginia — but also in multiple swing states.

-Brown campaigned on the slogan of “Duty First” and founded the Duty First PAC after his loss to support conservative candidates.
-At campaign stops, he often told the story of the IED bomb that hit him, leading to dozens of surgeries, the leadership he learned while in the Army, and his Christian faith and sacrifice — “suffering that builds our endurance."
+Brown campaigned on the slogan of “Duty First” in 2022 and founded the Duty First PAC after his loss to support conservative candidates.
+At campaign stops, he often told the story of the bomb that hit him, the dozens of surgeries that followed, the leadership he learned while in the Army and his Christian faith and sacrifice — “suffering that builds our endurance."

-Brown, who lives in Reno, also ran on a mix of conservative tenets and several specific positions related to Nevada, including protecting gun laws, mining Nevada’s natural resources to increase energy independence and giving more power to local school boards to determine school curriculum rather than the state.
+Brown struck a similar message on Monday, running on broad conservative tenets such as support for increased border security, law enforcement and more parental control of K-12 education curriculum.
+He railed against teachers unions and pinned Nevada's low national rankings in education on Rosen and federal policies.

+Then Brown shifted to local concerns, criticizing Rosen's support for solar projects in Nevada, a state that is leading the charge in manufacturing the form of renewable energy.
+Some residents of rural communities have pushed back against solar projects, saying the added infrastructure could harm the surrounding communities and local environments.

-National Republicans had long recruited Brown, seeing his ability to raise money from the party's grassroots and his profile as a war hero as a plus in a solidly purple state known for often unpredictable, razor-thin outcomes.
+National Republicans had long recruited Brown, seeing his ability to raise money from the party's grassroots and his profile as a war hero as positives in a solidly purple state known for often unpredictable, razor-thin outcomes.

-In 2022, Nevada featured the closest Senate race in the nation when Cortez Masto defeated her Republican challenger, Laxalt, by just 8,000 votes.
+In 2022, Nevada featured the closest Senate race in the nation when Cortez Masto defeated Laxalt by just 8,000 votes.
 The race was decided by mail ballots that arrived at county offices days after Election Day and resulted in a nearly weeklong vote count that ended up securing Democrats' control of the Senate.

-Marchant, the other major Republican candidate, has pushed to eliminate voting machines, has falsely said that all Nevada elected officials since 2006 have been "installed by the deep-state cabal."
+Marchant, the other major Republican candidate, has pushed to eliminate voting machines and has falsely said that all Nevada elected officials since 2006 have been "installed by the deep-state cabal."
+Asked about Marchant's campaign in the press gaggle, Brown again shifted his focus to Rosen and did not mention his primary opponent.

-Brown and Laxalt did not disagree on many policy stances during their sometimes-heated primary battle, though Brown said that Laxalt did not push hard enough in his efforts to overturn the 2020 election results when Laxalt chaired Trump's 2020 Nevada campaign.
-Brown helped Laxalt campaign after losing to him.
+“Any time you see a crowded field, that means you have a lot of people who are disappointed by whoever's currently leading there,” he said.
+“So this is an indictment on Jacky Rosen that so many people are interested in running.”

 Stern is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit program that places journalists in local newsrooms to report on undercovered issues.
 Follow Stern on Twitter: @gabestern326.

-Note: This story was first published on July 10, 2023.
-It was updated on July 11, 2023, to delete an erroneous reference to Harry Reid’s Senate seat.